PlayVoice/lora-svc/README.md

 - 1 accompaniment separation
 - 2 band extension
 - 3 sound quality improvement
-- 4 cut audio, less than 30 seconds for whisper💗
+- 4 cut audio, less than 30 seconds for whisper

 then put the dataset into the dataset_raw directory according to the following file structure
 ```shell